-Interior minister Chaudhry Nisar Ali Khan said on Thursday the former ruler was being allowed to travel abroad for treatment after a commitment from his lawyers that he would return in four to six weeks to face the charges against him.
+Minister of the Interior Chaudhry Nisar Ali Khan said on Thursday the former ruler was being allowed to travel for treatment after a commitment from his lawyers that he would return in four to six weeks to face the charges against him.

-Musharraf needed to see a doctor in Dubai about back problems which had put him in hospital several times in previous months, his lawyer Faisal Chaudhry said.
+Musharraf needed to see a doctor in Dubai about back problems that had put him in hospital several times in previous months, his lawyer Faisal Chaudhry said.

 Self-imposed exile and return

 Musharraf came to power in 1999 in a bloodless coup against Prime Minister Nawaz Sharif and stood down nine years later when threatened with impeachment.

 He returned to Pakistan in March 2013 after nearly four years of self-imposed exile to contest elections.